MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -SignatureFirstAuGracePeriod

+Specifies the grace period in minutes immediately after the first installation of the service, during which any service-initiated signature update is aborted if the update occurs successfully within this amount of time.

+A valid value is an integer from 20 to 4320.
+The default value is 120 minutes (2 hours).

-Specifies the grace period in minutes that's given to a new signature when it's first applied.
-This grace period allows more time for compatibility checks with new detection logic.
+This parameter allows more time for compatibility checks with new detection logic.
 For example, to prevent false positives from triggering alerts.

-A valid value is an integer from 20 to 4320.

-If Windows Defender successfully updates within this period, any service initiated updates are abandoned.

-This parameter overrides the value of the **CheckForSignaturesBeforeRunningScan** parameter.

-The **SignatureAuGracePeriod** parameter specifies the standard grace period for all subsequent signature updates.
+The **SignatureAuGracePeriod** parameter specifies the standard grace period for aborting updates if a recent update was successful.

 ```yaml
 Type: UInt32